Doctoral school Oncology : Biology, Medicine, Health

-- Anti-tumor chemotherapy courses
+- Anti-tumor Chemotherapy Courses

-- Training on animal experimentation
+- Training on animal testing

-- Conferences / congresses / Seminars
+- Colloquia / congresses / Seminars

 The objectives are:

-- formulate recommendations and transmit a report
+- make recommendations and submit a report

 - to ensure in particular to prevent any form of conflict, discrimination or harassment

-- The thesis manuscript can be written in French or in English.
+- The thesis manuscript can be written in French or English.
 In the latter case, a substantial summary in French, annexed to the thesis, the length of which is between 4000 characters including spaces and twenty (20) pages

-- Designation of reporters + examiners
+- Designation of rapporteurs + examiners

 - Submission of the thesis on ADUM